Dear certain relatives, friends and neighbors of my mother:

 You Were Duped

 Your relationship with her was different.
 Mine was unique.
 (How I wish it were not.)
 You don’t know me, because she didn’t want you to know me.
-She didn’t want you to think or to know that I’m a very nice person who doesn’t abuse others.
+She didn’t want you to think that I’m a very nice person who doesn’t abuse others.
 I’m a good person.
 I’m not the person my mother told you about.
 My mother didn’t want you to like me or know the real me.
 That would have interfered with her relationship with you.

 My mother didn’t understand that love is limitless, expansive.
 Love begets love.
 Love doesn’t single out and separate.
 Love doesn’t abuse.
 Love doesn’t hurt others intentionally.